Mr-Haseeb786/Java-Full-Stack-OracleDB/README.md

 - The Oracle DataBase for this project is hosted on the Machine Locally
 - The Front End was designed using Scene Builder to simplify the Front End Development Process.

+> There are some issues with front end rendering of queries that return multiple results

 ## End